AjobK/Seaqull/README.md

 From now on we will be working with sprints, this will ensure more structure in the project.
 Each sprint will take 2 weaks.
 The sprint will always end on a Friday and start on a Saturday.
 Each Friday we will decide what issues will be used for the coming sprint.
-I have an idea for picking issues without to much discussions.
+We have an idea for picking issues without to much discussions.
 It goes like this:
 * Each member gets 5 points.
 * Each member can spend his points on issues to the ones they think are usefull.